CIB/logb/explanation.md

 * `Point(Integer(1), Integer(1))` - Entity structure, containing two Integer entities
 * `Equals(Integer(1), Integer(1))` - Statement

-Every entity has a type, e.g. "Integer". "outside" entities have a data pointer, e.g "1".
-Entity structures have a child table, e.g. `{Integer(1), Integer(1)}`.
-Statements always have the entity type "statement", but they also have a statement type, e.g. `Equals`.
-Statements have a parameter table, e.g. `{lefthand = Integer(1), righthand = Integer(1)}`.
+Entities can be assigned semantic values using an interpretation function, for instance `Integer(1)` will be interpreted as `1`.
+Entity structures are represented using structural data types like lists and maps, e.g. `[Integer(1), Integer(1)]`.
+Statements always belong to the entity type "statement", but they also belong to a statement type, e.g. `Equals`.
+Statements have a parameter dictionary, e.g. `{lefthand: Integer(1), righthand: Integer(1)}`.

 # Statements